timvirga/KAGHousePricePrediction/README.md

 Nav to working directory project folder
 In terminal python -m venv venv
-Activate environment by navigating to WD and running activate.bat: ~/Documents/Projects/StockPrediction/venv/Scripts/activate.bat
+Activate environment by navigating to WD and running activate.bat